Tom1358/Become-a-Bell-Ringer-Website/README.md

 #### Contact Page:
 ![Screenshot of Contact Page](/screenshots/screenshot_contact.PNG)
-* A basic form for users to give information, for an administrator to then respond to with details of the local ringing community.
-* n.b. currently the 'submit' button should go to 'completed_form.html'; however, as I have not yet learned JavaScript, it does not link.
+* A basic form for users to give information, for an administrator to then respond to with details of the local ringing community.  (n.b.
+Currently the 'submit' button should go to 'completed_form.html'; however, as I have not yet learned JavaScript, it does not link.)

 #### Completed Form Page:
 * When the form is completed, on the final website, the user should be taken to a screen with a basic message thanking them for their interest, and with a link back to the home page.